salehjg/Learning-SYCL/examples/00.helloworld.cmake/readme.md

 2. Use a custom `selector` class that scores any other device type to zero.
 3. **[NOT SURE ABOUT THIS]** Use `cpu_selector_v` instead.
 Although, it might use CPU as an OpenCL device. _The effect of using OpenCL as the backend for debugging with `gdb-oneapi` is vague for me._

+## Code Structure

+### Command Group (CFG)

+Consists of host code and only one call to a device method (one of the members of the `sycl::handler`).
+More than one call to the device functions will result in error.
+Also, only one CFG could be submitted into a queue at a time.
+Every submission constructs nodes and edges of Task Graph.
+The host code in a CFG may be a bunch of `sycl::accessor<>` instances to allow SYCL to manage data dependencies and movements internally.
+The device function that is called in a CFG could be `handler.single_task`, `handler.parallel_for`, `parallel_for_work_group`, `copy`, `update_host`, and `fill`.
+I have not compared these with the new SYCL2020 yet, but they should still be valid.
+So the host code inside a CFG is just sequential CPU code and is blocking.
+Anything that is called from the handler (as a device function) is asyc and non-blocking and will be run once the DAG node dependencies have been met.